docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 **Description**

-The Text layer’s stroke thickness in pixels.
+The Text layer's stroke thickness in pixels.

-#### WARNING
-This value only reflects the first character in the Text layer.
+!> **Warning:** This value only reflects the first character in the Text layer.
 If you change this value, it will set all characters in the Text layer to the specified setting.

 The minimum accepted value to set is 0, but this will be silently clipped to 0.01.